HarminderDhillon/twitter-clone-parent/README.md

 - `npm run rebuild` - Rebuilds all Docker images from scratch (no cache)
 - `npm run clean` - Stops all services and removes volumes
 - `npm run status` - Shows the status of all Docker containers
+- `npm run fix-nextjs` - Fixes Next.js installation if there are issues
+- `npm run setup` - Sets up the workspace by building all Docker images

 ## Docker Setup